RuchiCodesDev/Automation-in-Agriculture-using-AI-ML/README.md

 best fertilizer for crop employment issues and the food security problems.

      Chapter 2
-Review of Literature
+📚Review of Literature

-2.1 Survey Existing system
+🔍2.1 Survey Existing system

 In the modern synopsis of the industrial revolution, where we have a limited amount of resources and their proper utilization is a subject of great concern, whether it’s the utilization of water or utilization